 How much does revision rhinoplasty cost in London?

 Revision rhinoplasty is consistently the most expensive nose operation.
-London consultants charge between £9,500 and £15,000 plus surcharges for rib grafts (typically £2,500 to £2,750).
+Published London revision prices verified in July 2026 run from £9,950 to £15,000, plus rib-graft surcharges of £2,500 to £2,750 where needed.
 Revision is technically more demanding because the anatomy has been altered by the previous operation.
 The published revision rate after primary rhinoplasty is around 9.8%, so it is worth budgeting for.

 Can I have rhinoplasty on the NHS?